This site requires a more recent version of Adobe Flash Player to function properly.

 The Skin Care and Makeup segments have the highest contributions to Estee Lauder's value.
-Skin Care forms the priority category for the company, contributing more than 50% of Estee Lauder's stock value, and Makeup contributes around 39%.
+Skin Care forms the priority category for the company, contributing ~50% of Estee Lauder's stock value, and Makeup contributes around 40%.
 The Skin Care segment is also the most profitable of all its beauty products, generating an EBITDA margin of 27%, compared to the company average of around 24%.

 Market sizes and market shares in Skin Care Vs Makeup

-The Skin Care market grew by 4.6% in 2011, and 3.2% in 2012, and we expect it to increase by 5% over the next few years.
-The Skin Care market is currently valued close to $110 billion and could cross $130 billion in the next five years.
+The Skin Care market grew by 7.4% in 2014, and 5% in 2015.
+The Skin Care market is currently valued close to $115 billion and could cross $150 billion in the next five years.

 Higher margins in Skin Care compared to Makeup